 Waste Management (WM) Gains But Lags Market: What You Should Know

-Heading into today, shares of the garbage and recycling hauler had gained 1.94% over the past month, outpacing the Business Services sector's loss of 12.47% and the S&P 500's loss of 7.68% in that time.
+Prior to today's trading, shares of the garbage and recycling hauler had gained 8.94% over the past month.
+This has outpaced the Business Services sector's loss of 10.46% and the S&P 500's loss of 5.01% in that time.

 Investors will be hoping for strength from Waste Management as it approaches its next earnings release.
-On that day, Waste Management is projected to report earnings of $1.12 per share, which would represent year-over-year growth of 5.66%.
-Our most recent consensus estimate is calling for quarterly revenue of $4.45 billion, up 8.32% from the year-ago period.
+In that report, analysts expect Waste Management to post earnings of $1.12 per share.
+This would mark year-over-year growth of 5.66%.
+Meanwhile, our latest consensus estimate is calling for revenue of $4.45 billion, up 8.14% from the prior-year quarter.

 Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $5.38 per share and revenue of $19.03 billion.
 These totals would mark changes of +11.16% and +6.1%, respectively, from last year.

-Investors might also notice recent changes to analyst estimates for Waste Management.
+Any recent changes to analyst estimates for Waste Management should also be noted by investors.
 Recent revisions tend to reflect the latest near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 0.27% higher within the past month.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 0.29% higher.
 Waste Management is currently sporting a Zacks Rank of #3 (Hold).

-Digging into valuation, Waste Management currently has a Forward P/E ratio of 27.52.
-This valuation marks a premium compared to its industry's average Forward P/E of 25.35.
+In terms of valuation, Waste Management is currently trading at a Forward P/E ratio of 28.73.
+For comparison, its industry has an average Forward P/E of 25.83, which means Waste Management is trading at a premium to the group.

 The Waste Removal Services industry is part of the Business Services sector.
-This group has a Zacks Industry Rank of 164, putting it in the bottom 36% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 180, which puts it in the bottom 30% of all 250+ industries.

 You can find more information on all of these metrics, and much more, on Zacks.com.